ryanj/origin-s2i-nodejs/README.md

 To build a Node.JS image:
 *  **CentOS based image**

-    This image is available on DockerHub.
+    This image is [available on DockerHub](https://hub.docker.com/r/ryanj/centos7-s2i-nodejs/).
 To download it run:

     ```
     $ docker pull ryanj/centos7-s2i-nodejs
     ```

-    To build a Node.JS image from scratch run:
+    To build a new Node.JS builder image from scratch, run:

     ```
     $ git clone https://github.com/ryanj/origin-s2i-nodejs.git